tusharviradiya/Blockchain/README.md

 ### Kusama:
 Kusama is often referred to as Polkadot's canary network or experimental network.
 It is a separate blockchain network that serves as a live testing ground for new features, upgrades, and experiments before they are deployed on Polkadot.

+### What is WebAssembly ?

+WebAssembly (Wasm) is a binary instruction format and a low-level programming language that serves as a compilation target for high-level languages like C/C++, Rust, and others.
+It was initially designed as a web standard to run alongside JavaScript in web browsers but has since evolved to be used beyond the web environment.

+### what is substrate framework ?

+Substrate is a blockchain development framework created by Parity Technologies.
+It provides developers with a set of tools, libraries, and APIs for building custom blockchain solutions tailored to specific use cases.
+Substrate is designed to be modular, flexible, and extensible, allowing developers to customize various aspects of their blockchain, including consensus mechanisms, economic models, governance structures, and more.

+### what is polkadot ecosystem ?

+Polkadot is a multi-chain blockchain platform designed to facilitate interoperability and scalability between different blockchains.
+It was created by Dr. Gavin Wood, one of the co-founders of Ethereum, and developed by Parity Technologies.

+### what is perachain ?

+A parachain, short for "parallelized chain," is a distinct and independent blockchain that connects to the Polkadot network.
+In the Polkadot ecosystem, parachains play a crucial role in achieving scalability, interoperability, and flexibility.

+### what is solo blockchain ?

+A "solo blockchain" typically refers to a standalone blockchain network that operates independently without relying on other networks for consensus or data verification.
+In other words, it's a blockchain that doesn't require interaction with other nodes or chains to validate transactions or maintain its ledger.

+### kusama vs polkadot

+Kusama and Polkadot are both blockchain platforms created by the same team at Parity Technologies, led by Dr. Gavin Wood.
+They share many similarities but also have distinct characteristics and purposes within the broader Polkadot ecosystem.

+### what is pallet contract ?

+A pallet contract, also known simply as a contract pallet, is a module within the Substrate blockchain development framework that allows developers to create and deploy smart contracts on Substrate-based blockchains.

+### what is smart contract ?

+A smart contract is a self-executing contract with the terms of the agreement directly written into code.
+It is deployed onto a blockchain platform, where it can automatically enforce and execute the terms of the contract when predefined conditions are met.
+Smart contracts enable trustless and decentralized agreements between parties, as they are executed and verified by the blockchain network rather than relying on a centralized authority.